its-cutie-valerie/its-cutie-valerie/README.md

 You can click the Preview link to take a look at your changes.
 --->

 # 👩‍💻 Hello, World!
-I'm [Your Name] 👋
+I'm Valérie 👋

 ### 🧠 Coder, Problem Solver, and Tech Enthusiast

 Hey there!
-I'm [Your Name], a passionate programmer who loves to turn coffee ☕ into code 💻.
+I'm Valérie, a passionate programmer who loves to turn tea 🍵 into code 💻.
 I'm always curious about how things work and constantly learning something new.
-Whether it's building full-stack applications, automating tasks, or diving into algorithms, I'm always up for a coding adventure! 🚀
+Whether it's building full-stack applications, analysing data, or teaching machines, I'm always up for a coding adventure! 🚀

 ---